harry843/halifax-credit-statement-categorisation/README.md

 * A terminal where you can run a python script e.g. Jupyter Notebook / Visual Studio Code.
 If you don't have this on your computer, [download Anaconda](https://www.anaconda.com/download)
 * You have an [OpenAI account](https://chat.openai.com/auth/login) (if opened in the last 3 months you can run API queries free of charge, otherwise you'll need to provide payment information to OpenAI - with the default set-up I've gone for, this will cost <1p per run)
 * Dependencies: requirements can be found in the requirements.txt file, and can be loaded via pip.
+* You have downloaded your Halifax credit card statements in .pdf format and stored them all in the same folder in your local directory

 ## Getting started
 ### clone the repo